Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/readme.md

 * [List related features](ArcGIS.WinUI.Viewer/Samples/Data/ListRelatedFeatures) - List features related to the selected feature.
 * [Manage features](ArcGIS.WinUI.Viewer/Samples/Data/ManageFeatures) - Create, update, and delete features to manage a feature layer.
 * [Query features with Arcade expression](ArcGIS.WinUI.Viewer/Samples/Data/QueryFeaturesWithArcadeExpression) - Query features on a map using an Arcade expression.
-* [Raster layer (GeoPackage)](ArcGIS.WinUI.Viewer/Samples/Data/RasterLayerGeoPackage) - Display a raster contained in a GeoPackage.
-* [Read GeoPackage](ArcGIS.WinUI.Viewer/Samples/Data/ReadGeoPackage) - Add rasters and feature tables from a GeoPackage to a map.
 * [Read shapefile metadata](ArcGIS.WinUI.Viewer/Samples/Data/ReadShapefileMetadata) - Read a shapefile and display its metadata.
 * [Statistical query](ArcGIS.WinUI.Viewer/Samples/Data/StatisticalQuery) - Query a table to get aggregated statistics back for a specific field.
 * [Statistical query group and sort](ArcGIS.WinUI.Viewer/Samples/Data/StatsQueryGroupAndSort) - Query a feature table for statistics, grouping and sorting by different fields.